 And the picture is even sadder for dogs.
 They’re over-vaccinated.
 They eat toxic kibble.
 They’re soaked in flea and tick pesticides.
 And they’re dosed with antibiotics for any complaint, however minor.
 The list is never-ending.

-Of course the first step is eliminating the toxins we can control.
+The first step is eliminating the toxins we can control.
 For instance:

-- Stop the vaccination madness!
+- Minimize vaccination.
 More on this here.

 - Feed real, whole foods.
 More on this here.